mleverance/sc_git_lessons/05-mtl-exploring-history.md

 ---

 As we saw in the previous lesson, we can refer to commits by their identifiers.
+The full 40 character identifiers are associated with each commit, and you can see them in `git log`
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

 We've been adding one line at a time to `mars.txt`, so it's easy to track our progress by looking, so let's do that using our `HEAD`s.
 Before we start,